filterpaper/filterpaper.github.io/socket-mcu.md

 ## Step 4: Solder the MCU
 ![5_socket](https://github.com/filterpaper/filterpaper.github.io/raw/main/images/5_socket.png)

-***Double (and triple) check for proper orientation of the microcontroller before proceeding***.
+(***Double (and triple) check for microcontroller pin orientation before proceeding.
+Do not rely on face up or down assumption***).
 Place controller over the pins and tape it down flat.
 Correctly inserted pins will only protrude a bit out the controller holes.
 Solder each pin carefully:

 ![6_socket](https://github.com/filterpaper/filterpaper.github.io/raw/main/images/6_socket.png)